Estimated reading time: 4 mins

 Respecting the chain of command doesn’t just mean showing respect for your superiors but also for those working under you.
 Showing disrespect for the proper channels will only encourage your employees to do the same.
 Why would they come to you when you so easily ignore your own boss?

 The chain of command isn’t some archaic, cruel way to torment employees; quite the opposite actually.
 The chain of command encourages employees to have a closer relationship with their supervisor and enact change through a single system.
 Without the chain of command, the workplace would quickly get overwhelmed with complaints and calls for change without a unified way of addressing them.
-Unless there’s a serious reason for ignoring the chain of command, discussing concerns with your supervisor creates a relationship of trust and respect while getting things done.
+Unless there’s a serious reason for ignoring the chain of command (see below), discussing concerns with your supervisor creates a relationship of trust and respect while getting things done.

 Ken Myers is a father, husband, and entrepreneur.
 He has combined his passion for helping families find in-home care with his experience to build a business.
 Learn more about him by visiting @KenneyMyers on Twitter.